National and regional identity in Spain: Catalan language

 The presence of a distinct Catalan language has been seen as the basis for "the claim of Catalonia to be considered as something more than a mere region".
-Catalan is spoken also in Valencia, the Balearics, and certain adjacent areas of France.
+As well as in Catalonia, Catalan is spoken in Valencia, the Balearics, and certain adjacent areas of France.
+It is also the official language of Andorra.
 The language was prevalent in Catalonia and beyond during the Middle Ages, but "died as a language of culture in the early 16th century", being revived in the 19th century with the Renaixença.
 The use of the language was restricted under Franco, but since then it has achieved the status of co-official language and has been actively promoted by Catalonia's government.

 As of 2011, 95% of the population were able to understand Catalan, and 73% could speak it.
 In 2007, 32% named Catalan as the primary language that they actually did speak, against 50% for Spanish (Castilian); 7% spoke the two languages equally.
 The ethnolinguistic composition of the population has been heavily affected by extensive immigration from non-Catalan speaking parts of Spain, much of it associated with rapid growth in industry, since the late 19th century and more particularly between 1950 and 1975.